 A good first early potato to grow is ‘Maris Bard’, which will give you large crops of tasty new potatoes that are ideal served warm with butter or cold in salads.
 Plant between February and April to harvest from June to July.

-A classic second early potato which has an RHS award of garden merit is ‘Pink Fir Apple’.
+A classic second early seed potato which has an RHS award of garden merit is ‘Pink Fir Apple’.
 It produces knobbly, long, pink tubers that are delicious in salads.
 Plant between March and April and harvest in June and July.

 For an excellent all rounder, try the main crop variety ‘Maris Piper’.
 Highly versatile, this spud can be mashed, boiled, roasted, baked or made into chips!
 Plant between March and early May, to harvest from end-August to October.

-And for harvests between October and Christmas, plant late season potatoes at the end of August.
+And for harvests between October and Christmas, plant late season seed potatoes at the end of August.
 Try ‘Charlotte’ for its good blight tolerance and excellent flavour.

 We hope you’ve enjoyed our guide to growing your own potatoes in pots and containers.
 Check out our full range of seed potatoes to find varieties suitable for growing in the ground too.
 Share your results with us on social media, we love to hear from you!